 Quinoa is a powerful grain.
 It is a complete plant-based protein, and it’s rich in fiber and magnesium.
 It’s easy to cook and has a nutty crunch!
 It’s basically a blank canvas, so try out these Quinoa salads to see what you like best.
 The Harvest Quinoa Salad uses rich squash and crunchy pumpkin seeds for a hearty dish, or try this Warm Colorful Quinoa Salad for a light and fresh vegetable-grain ensemble.

 Fresh greens are essential for a balanced feast.
-Get all the benefits of nutrient-rich, peppery raw arugula with these two tasty salads.
-This Pumpkin & Arugula Salad with Hazelnuts is a fantastic dish to honor those wonderful fall flavors.
+Get all the benefits of nutrient-rich, peppery raw arugula with two tasty salads: This Pumpkin & Arugula Salad with Hazelnuts is a fantastic dish to honor those wonderful fall flavors.
 Or, try this light Pear Arugula Salad with Maple Vinaigrette and be delighted by the contrast of fresh pears with bleu cheese.

 Pumpkins and Squash

-Last, but not least!
-We love the sweetness of roasted squash, and during the fall season there are so many ways to prepare it.
-Squash is rich in vitamins A, C and E, making it a great staple for the colder seasons.
+Last, but not least we love the sweetness of roasted squash, and during the fall season there are so many ways to prepare it.
+Squash is rich in vitamins A, C, and E, making it a great staple for the colder seasons.
 This Simple Roasted Pumpkin recipe is sure to please and easy to prepare.
 Or, try this quick-to-make Fennel-Scented Squash Soup.
 Fennel is delicious and great for digestion.